|Modern Pulp||Dec 5 2011|

 But probably the only symmetry you’re really interested in is Vanity’s, so you’ll be happy to know she’s completely naked before the opening credits have finished and remains half or wholly bare through much of the film.
 And for our female readers, her boyfriend’s member makes a brief appearance as well (though we suspect you won’t find the man attached to that appendage particularly alluring).
 Soon after this film Vanity would become famous as a singer and consort, and in one of her most memorable songs she cooed: “Ooh yeah, such a pretty mess.”
 That neatly sums up Tanya’s Island.
 It premiered in the U.S. today in 1980.

 |Femmes Fatales||May 5 2011|

 She was born Denise Matthews in Niagara Falls, Canada.
 She began her show business career as an actress, using the name D. D. Winters.
 Her first starring role was in Pierre Brousseau’s Tanya’s Island, one of our favorite bad sexploitation flicks ever, and as eye-catching a debut as you’re ever likely to see.
 After that she met up with the musician Prince and under his tutelage became simply Vanity.
-Under that moniker she released music of debatable quality such as the semi-hits "Nasty Girl," and "Drive Me Wild," and continued to act in less-than-stellar-movies, but along the way redefined the word sultry.
+Using that moniker she released music of debatable quality such as the semi-hits "Nasty Girl," and "Drive Me Wild," and continued to act in less-than-stellar-movies, but along the way redefined the word sultry.
 She posed for this feral promo image around 1982.